thomaseastin/intel_sustainability_visualization_tableau/README.md

 My first task was to identify which regions were actual producers of net energy.
 Not all regions generate enough energy to meet the local demand.
 Some regions purchase power from other regions in order to supplement their energy requirememnts, while others sell their surplus to other regions in need.

 I chose to create a bar chart of net energy producing regions in my first visualization (Net Production).
-In order to do this I first had to create a calculated feild called "Net Generation" to accurately visualize the comparisons:
+In order to do this I first had to create a calculated field named "Net Generation" to accurately visualize these comparisons:

 ```
 SUM([Net Generation])-SUM([Demand])
 ```
-I placed the bar chart in descending order based on regional net production of energy:
+I ordered the bar chart in descending order based on regional net production of energy:

 <img width="1676" alt="net_production" src="https://github.com/user-attachments/assets/0df0eafa-f71e-4855-9b35-7e0e5e58102d">